How to Remove Turf

 When you've gone about one or two spade lengths under the turf, tilt the spade sideways or front to back to rip the turf you've separated and rip it off from the rest.
 Repeat until you've done it all.

-Removed turf - you'll have loads of this, pile it up out of the way somewhere with the grass side down, water it well with several watering cans worth and cover with old carpet or something and weight it down - bin bags at a pinch.
+Removed turf - you'll have loads of this, pile it up out of the way somewhere with the grass side down, water it well with several watering cans worth and cover with old carpet or something to keep it dark and weigh it down - bin bags at a pinch.
 In 6 months it will be ready to use as a mulch or to dig into the soil.
 The more grass in relation to soil the better.

-It is possible to re-lay this turf, but you have to lift it carefully, even then you will find that it's a case of having mosaic pieces with varying backing soil thicknesses,rather than continuous strips, so useful to repair small areas of damage but not to lay as extensive areas of turf elsewhere.
+It is possible to re-lay some of this turf, but you have to lift it carefully, even then you will find that it's a case of having mosaic pieces rather than continuous strips, so useful for small areas but not to lay as extensive areas of turf elsewhere.

 Weedkiller - use a glyphosate containing weedkiller to kill grass in the area you want.
 Glyphosate is neutralised on contact with the soil and so what doesn't fall on plant leaves won't cause any damage.
 Make sure you DON'T USE PATH WEEDKILLER as this stays in the soil and carries on killing any plant life for months after application.

-It will take 2-4 weeks depending on time of year for the grass to die off, the dead grass needs to be dug into the soil before planting up.
+It will take 2-4 weeks depending on time of year for the grass to die off, the dead grass needs to be removed or dug into the soil before planting.
 The advantage of this is that it is relatively low effort but it does use chemicals and you need to wait before you can start planting.
 Good for large areas though, especially if you have or can hire a rotavator to dig it all over afterwards.

 Removing Turf - Questions and Answers